QinJingLab/GRNIToolS/README.md

 ### Docker image
 We built a Docker image to easily construct the environment for GRNIToolS R packages.
 You can build the environment through the following methods:

-1. Building docker imgae
+1. Building docker image

+`cd docker`

 `docker build -t grnitools .`

-2. run
+3. run
 `docker run -it grnitools`

 `docker run --name new_container -v /path/script:/script grnitools Rscript /script/example.R`